DigUpTheHatchet/spotify-social/README.md

 - Start using dotenv for managing environment variables
 - Parse ddb table specs from tf
 - Create serialize/deserialize functions for dates in dynamodb: see below this file
+- Implement a proper logger inplace of console.log

 - TF Resource
     * Dynamodb tables